 SEC.
-122. CBP ONE APP LIMITATION.
+12232.
+CBP ONE APP LIMITATION.

-- (a) Limitation.-The Department may use the CBP One Mobile Application or any other similar program, application, internet-based portal, website, device, or initiative only for inspection of perishable cargo.
+(a) LIMITATION.-The Department may use the CBP One Mobile Application or any other similar program, application, internet-based portal, website, device, or initiative only for inspection of perishable cargo.

-- (b) Report.-Not later than 60 days after the date of the enactment of this Act, the Commissioner shall report to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate the date on which CBP began using CBP One to allow aliens to schedule interviews at land ports of entry, how many aliens have scheduled interviews at land ports of entry using CBP One, the nationalities of such aliens, and the stated final destinations of such aliens within the United States, if any.
+(b) REPORT.-Not later than 60 days after the date of the enactment of this sectionAct, the Commissioner shall report to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate the date on which CBP began using CBP One to allow aliens to schedule interviews at land ports of entry, how many aliens have scheduled interviews at land ports of entry using CBP One, the nationalities of such aliens, and the stated final destinations of such aliens within the United States, if any.

-- SEC.
-123. REPORT ON DESIGNATION OF MEXICAN CARTELS AS FOREIGN TERRORIST ORGANIZATIONS.
+SEC.
+24.123.
+REPORT ON DESIGNATION OF MEXICAN CARTELS AS FOREIGN TERRORIST ORGANIZATIONS.

-- (a) REPORT.-
+(a) REPORT.-

-- (1) In general.-Not later than 60 days after the date of the enactment of this Act, the Secretary of Homeland Security, in coordination with the Secretary of State, shall submit to the appropriate congressional committees a report on whether a Mexican drug cartel described in paragraph (2) meets the criteria for designation as a foreign terrorist organization.
+(1) IN GENERAL.-Not later than 60 days after the date of the enactment of this Act, the Secretary of Homeland Security, in coordination with the Secretary of State, shall submit to the appropriate congressional committees a report on whether a Mexican drug cartel described in paragraph (2) meets the criteria for designation as a foreign terrorist organization.

-- (2) Mexican drug cartels described in this paragraph include the following:
+(2) MEXICAN DRUG CARTELS DESCRIBED.-The Mexican drug cartels described in this paragraph include the following:

-- (A) Jalisco New Generation Cartel.
+(A) Jalisco New Generation Cartel.

-- (B) Sinaloa Cartel.
+(B) Sinaloa Cartel.

-- (C) Juarez Cartel.
+(C) Juarez Cartel.

-- (D) Tijuana Cartel.
+(D) Tijuana Cartel.

-- (E) Gulf Cartel.
+(E) Gulf Cartel.

-- (F) Los Zetas.
+(F) Los Zetas.

-- (G) Las Moicas.
+(G) Las Moicas.

-- (H) Los Caballeros Templarios.
+(H) Los Caballeros Templarios.

-- (I) Beltran-Leyva Organization.
+(I) Beltran-Leyva Organization.

-- (J) Los Rojos.
+(J) Los Rojos.

-- (K) La Familia Michoacana.
+(K) La Familia Michoacana.

-- (b) Definitions.-In this section:
+(b) DEFINITIONS.-In this section:

-- (1) Appropriate congressional committees.-The term "appropriate congressional committees" means-
+(1) APPROPRIATE CONGRESSIONAL COMMITTEES.-The term "appropriate congressional committees" means-

-- (A) the Committee on Foreign Affairs, the Committee on Homeland Security, and the Committee on the Judiciary of the House of Representatives; and
+(A) the Committee on Foreign Affairs, the Committee on Homeland Security, and the Committee on the Judiciary of the House of Representatives; and

-- (B) the Committee on Foreign Relations, the Committee on Homeland Security and Governmental Affairs, and the Committee on the Judiciary of the Senate.
+(B) the Committee on Foreign Relations, the Committee on Homeland Security and Governmental Affairs, and the Committee on the Judiciary of the Senate.

-- (2) Foreign terrorist organization" means an organization described in section 219 of the Immigration and Nationality Act (8 U.S.C.
+(2) FOREIGN TERRORIST ORGANIZATION.-The term "foreign terrorist organization" means an organization described in section 219 of the Immigration and Nationality Act (8 U.S.C.
 1189).

-- (c) Rule of Construction.-Nothing in this section may be construed to expand the eligibility for asylum of any alien by reason of the designation of a drug cartel as a foreign terrorist organization.
+(c) RULE OF CONSTRUCTION.-Nothing in this section may be construed to expand the eligibility for asylum of any alien by reason of the designation of a drug cartel as a foreign terrorist organization.

-- SEC.
-124. GAO STUDY ON COSTS INCURRED BY STATES TO SECURE THE SOUTHWEST BORDER.

-- (a) In General.-Not later than 90 days after the date of the enactment of this Act, the Comptroller General of the United States shall conduct a study to examine the costs incurred

-- by individual States as a result of actions taken by such States in support of the Federal mission to secure the southwest border, and the feasibility of a program to reimburse such States for such costs. - (b) Contents.-The study required under subsection (a) shall include consideration of the following: - (1) Actions taken by the Department of Homeland Security that have contributed to costs described in such subsection incurred by States to secure the border in the absence of Federal action, including the termination of the Migrant Protection Protocols and cancellation of border wall construction. - (2) Actions taken by individual States along the southwest border to secure their borders, and the costs associated with such actions. - (3) The feasibility of a program within the Department of Homeland Security to reimburse States for the costs incurred in support of the Federal mission to secure the southwest border.

 SEC.
+25,124.
+GAO STUDY ON COSTS INCURRED BY STATES TO SECURE THE SOUTHWEST BORDER.

+(a) IN GENERAL.-Not later than 90 days after the date of the enactment of this Act, the Comptroller General of the United States shall conduct a study to examine the costs incurred by individual States as a result of actions taken by such States in support of the Federal mission to secure the southwest border, and the feasibility of a program to reimburse such States for such costs.

+(b) CONTENTS.-The study required under subsection (a) shall include consideration of the following:

+(1) Actions taken by the Department of Homeland Security that have contributed to costs described in such subsection incurred by States to secure the border in the absence of Federal action, including the termination of the Migrant Protection Protocols and cancellation of border wall construction.

+(2) Actions taken by individual States along the southwest border to secure their borders, and the costs associated with such actions.

+(3) The feasibility of a program within the Department of Homeland Security to reimburse States for the costs incurred in support of the Federal mission to secure the southwest border.

-125, REPORT BY INSPECTOR GENERAL OF THE DEPARTMENT OF HOMELAND SECURITY.
+SEC.
+26.125.
+REPORT BY INSPECTOR GENERAL OF THE DEPARTMENT OF HOMELAND SECURITY.